shaikat213/Intake_Assignment/README.md

 13)	The API is running. (you can see and check the customer, machine, sensor and process apis)
-14)	Open the 2nd folder (Intake-client) in the visual studio or visual studio code.
+14)	Open the 2nd folder (02.Intake-client) in the visual studio or visual studio code.
-15)	open cmd from the folder enter into the src directory then run the npm install command
+15)	open cmd from the folder enter into the src directory then run the npm install command.
+The angular packages will be installed.

 ![image](https://user-images.githubusercontent.com/5942302/208351346-1f0988c3-56fb-445c-8b78-977c61ebfb09.png)

 16)	If installation done, then execute the following command npm start.
-Compilation will be start.
+Compilation will be started.
 17)	After successful compile the login page will be appeared.

  ![image](https://user-images.githubusercontent.com/5942302/208351377-d99c7790-aae5-4121-8910-2f233f700d84.png)